-We’ll skip the tedious parts, the work-our-ass-off-climbing-the-social-ladder-parts that defined our 20s, and begin in early 2007.
+We’ll begin in 2007 and skip the tedious parts, the work-our-ass-off-climbing-the-social-ladder-parts that defined our 20s.
 At that point, we were not terribly unhappy with our lives, but a four-month barrage of personal tragedies, including two deaths in our immediate family and the realization of our inability to have children, pushed us to our limits.
 It broke us down in grief and forced us to truly consider what our lives were meant to be.

 We had learned, the very hard way, the impact of the age-old cliche: life is too short.